-Your vacuum cleaner can accumulate a lot of dust too, so be sure to wipe it down regularly.
+Your vacuum cleaner can accumulate a lot of dirt too, so be sure to wipe it down regularly.
 I like to wipe down y vacuum cleaner after each use to keep it looking and feeling clean.

 Don’t Forget To Dust!

 When you’re being a dirt detective, don’t forget to dirt those 19 items that I mentioned above.
 Keeping your home as dust-free as possible will ensure that your family is breathing in clean air.

 You don’t have to tackle off of these areas in one day either, if this list is overwhelming, simply take a task and do it and tackle another if you have the will.

 Cleaning your home can get easily overwhelming, especially if you have a lot of family members messing things up all day long.
 This is why I have an evening routine, a laundry routine, and a busy mom routine that I’ve shaved to help you create a manageable schedule and keep your home clean too.

 Check out the planner!